 Internet search engines we recommend for children (not Google, Yahoo etc)

 We are committed to online safety at St Dominic Savio.
-Our children are taught the SMART rules to stay safe online.
-The children learn about online safety in our school curriculum.
+Our children are taught how to stay safe online.
+The children learn about online safety in our school curriculum in all year groups.
 We ensure children understand how to stay safe online, the dangers of inappropriate use of mobile technology and social networking sites.
 Each year we take part in February's Safer Internet Day.
 We liaise with external agencies to support and train children and parents in staying safe online.

 Social Networking Guidance for Parents